cliqz-oss/browser-ios/BUILDING.md

 > These are the instructions for building the *master* branch which contains a stable version just before releasing.
-If you need up to date version user development branch.
+If you need an up-to-date version user development branch.

 Building Cliqz for iOS
 ========================